DomoViridi/Scaliger/README.md

 * Give details of what is quoted (Ovid, Fasti IV, phrase 688 [April 19])
 * Give an external reference to an on-line document containing the work by Ovid
 * Give the original quote from Ovid
+* Give a translation (with reference) of Ovid: *Phoebus had already unyoked his weary horses.*
+* Explain to the modern reader why this quote is relevant.
 * Give a comment on why the quote by Scaliger is different from the original.

 In the index there will be links to: